maptiler/manual/usage.rst

 The utility also extent the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.

+Options:

+`-P n`
+ Set limit on defined number of cores.

 `-no_sparse`
  Generates missing empty tiles to fit in united bounding box.
 This option may decrease speed, but generates correct MBTiles.